 New customer acquisition

-Buy Now, Pay Later can boost your business’s customer acquisition rate.
-It lowers the entry barrier to completing a purchase and encourages customers that may have not been swayed otherwise to patronize your business.
+Buy Now Pay Later can boost your business’s customer acquisition rate.
+It lowers the entry barrier to completing a purchase and encourages customers that may not have been swayed otherwise to patronize your business.
 Offering this option especially attracts millennials and Gen-Z customers, who are wary of traditional banking services.
 It also improves the overall purchase experience of newly acquired customers, which boosts customer retention.

 Before deciding to offer the Buy Now, Pay Later option, it’s important to weigh the benefits its offers against its risks.
 One of the biggest concerns is the high merchant fees attached to BNPL transactions.
 Merchants pay BNPL providers anywhere from 1.5% to 8% of a customer’s overall purchase.
 Most traditional payment methods, like debit and credit cards, charge only 1% to 3%.
 Although many business owners find that the increased order volume cancels out the extra fees, it’s still necessary that you consider the additional cost.